ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/status-bar/index.md

 <grid-example title='Status Bar Params' name='status-bar-params' type='generated' options='{ "enterprise": true, "modules": ["clientside", "statusbar", "range"] }'></grid-example>

-## Initialisation of Status Bar Components

-The status bar components will be instantiated before the grid is fully initialised - specifically they will be initialised before any row data has been rendered.
-See [here](/status-bar/#initialisation-of-status-bar-components) for more information.

 ## Status Bar Height

 The status bar sizes its height to fit content.
 That means when no components are visible, the status bar will have zero height - it will not be shown.